gamesbook/pyprototypr/docs/core_shapes.rst

 ~~~~~~~
 `↑ <shapeIndex_>`_

-A Stadium is a shape constructed with a rectangle as a base, and then rounded
+A Stadium is a shape constructed with a rectangle as a base, and then curved
 projections extending from one or more of the sides.

 Example 1.